rocket-pool/docs.rocketpool.net/docs/guides/staking/via-rp.md

 That's all there is to staking with Rocket Pool!
 We hope that you found the process quick and easy.

-Feel free to swing by [our Discord server](https://discord.gg/G46XgK264a) to let us know what you thought of it and keep tabs on the project as it evolves.
+Feel free to swing by [our Discord server](https://discord.gg/G46XgK264a) to let us know what you thought of i